Pregnancy and Infant Loss Remembrance Day: Australia

 In May 2008, Nicole Ballinger of New South Wales (NSW) contacted her Members of Parliament (MPs) to request help in creating an official Pregnancy and Infant Loss Remembrance Day.
 Ballinger worked with MPs Joanna Gash and Shelley Hancock from 2008 to 2011 to get an official remembrance day declared.
 On 15 October 2011, Pregnancy and Infant Loss Remembrance Day was officially declared in NSW.

 John and Kate De'Laney campaigned for recognition of Pregnancy and Infant Loss Remembrance Day in Western Australia (WA).
 After Kate De'Laney wrote a letter to Premier Colin Barnett to bring Pregnancy and Infant Loss Remembrance Day to greater attention, the WA State Government passed a bipartisan agreement to officially recognize the holiday on October 15, 2014.

 The De'Laney's worked with Senator Kristina Keneally to make October 15 nationally recognised by the Australian Parliament.
 Senators Keneally, Bilyk, McCarthy, and Polley, moved a motion in the upper house Australian Government to make Pregnancy and Infant Loss Remembrance Day an official Australian holiday and on February 17, 2021, the motion, put to the members of the lower house, passed unopposed.

+South Africa

+On 30 July 2025 a motion was moved in the Eastern Cape Provincial Parliament by JP Pretorius MPL to seek to have 15 October pronounced as Pregnancy and Infant Loss awareness day and October Month as Pregnancy and Infant Loss awareness month in the Province of the Eastern Cape in South Africa, as well as to propose changes to laws around burial rights of nonviable foetuses and improve support to miscarriage sufferers.

+Member of the Executive Council responsible for Health Ntandokazi Capa supported this motion in a parliamentary debate on 30 October 2025 during the house sitting and committed that her department will put a plan in action to improve support of Pregnancy and Infant Loss sufferers and to canvass for this in South Africa at large, while also ensuring annual awareness programs are hosted by the Eastern Cape Department of Health to officially commemorate this cause.

+An organisation called Voice of the Unborn Baby was instrumental in drawing attention and assisting towards this legislative proposal through a court case that gave necessary attention to laws around foetal burial rights and created more awareness to Pregnancy and Infant Loss.
+Its founder, Sonja Smith also hosts occasional workshops, social support sessions and events in addition to organising an annual event hosted in Pretoria called Walk of Remembrance to raise awareness for all forms of Pregnancy and Infant Loss.